 Jesus didn’t have to die if he didn’t want to because there was no disobedience (sin) in him.
 The devil had tried numerous times to take his life, but he would just go on about his way.
 Jesus willingly gave his life for you.
 As an analogy, imagine if you had a friend that had to serve time in jail, but instead you took their place and paid the price for them.
 That is what Jesus did for us all.

 Jesus had told his followers several times that he would die, but on the third day return.
 The religious authorities were intent on preventing someone from stealing the body and then claiming that Jesus rose from the dead.
-Of course, they still did not believe Jesus was who he said he was.
+Of course they still did not believe Jesus was who he said he was.
 To prevent this possibility, they placed armed guards at the tomb and sealed it shut.

-For several days he appeared to numerous followers and explained the events and the meaning behind his death and resurrection before finally returning to his Father.
+For several days, he appeared to numerous followers and explained the events and the meaning behind his death and resurrection before finally returning to his Father.
 From these events, Christianity was born and continues to grow.

 For 4,000 years, there had been hundreds of prophecies about the life, death and resurrection of Jesus that were perfectly fulfilled during his life.
 Throughout the Old Testament there are shadows and types of Jesus and his mission.

-As an example, God made a covenant with Abraham and as part of this agreement requested that Abraham sacrifice his son Isaac, thereby “proving” that Abraham could fulfill his side of the covenant so God could legally fulfill His side.
-In one of the most profound prophecies, Abraham told his son, “…God would provide a sacrifice.”
-Because of Abraham’s obedience, that is exactly what God did.
+As an example, God made a covenant with Abraham, and as part of this agreement, requested that Abraham offer his son Isaac.
+This would prove that Abraham would fulfill his side of their covenant, so God could fulfill His side.
+In one of the most profound statements of faith, Abraham told his son, “God would provide a sacrifice.”
+Because of Abraham’s obedience, that is exactly what God did with Abraham, and later with Jesus.
 He provided a perfect and final sacrifice.

 Both Isaiah and David described in graphic detail the death of Jesus hundreds of years before crucifixion was even invented!
-Prophets described his virgin birth, birthplace, last words on the cross and many other facets of his ministry.
+Prophets described his virgin birth, birthplace, his last words on the cross, and many other facets of his ministry.
 The probability that any of these would be fulfilled in the life of one man is doubtful.
 The fact that all were fulfilled in the life of Jesus offers much assurance that he was who he claimed to be.

 With Christ, he has done everything for you.
-All you have to do is receive the free gift of salvation by faith.
-Or in even more simple terms, God has declared you forgiven and desires a relationship with you.
+All you have to do is receive the free gift of Salvation by faith.
+Or in even more simple terms, God has declared you forgiven, and desires a relationship with you.
 But He can’t fellowship with someone who is not righteous (made right or in right standing with God).
-All He asks is that you trust and believe in what He has done through Jesus and He then declares you righteous (perfect) and wipes away all memory of your past!
+All He asks is that you trust and believe in what He has done through Jesus and He then declares you righteous (perfect), and wipes away all memory of your past!

 Now that is some Good News!

 I like chocolate bunnies and I’ll even knock down a marshmallow peep from time to time.
 But Easter is so much more than hunting eggs and new clothes.
-As you celebrate this weekend, don’t forget the really wonderful reason behind the season!
+As you celebrate this Easter, don’t forget the really wonderful reason behind the season!

 Roxie’s Big News – A children’s story about a dove that announces the Resurrection of Jesus.
 Includes a companion lesson.